-If there was an injury to a worker associated with this event please have effected individual submit an Employee's First Report of Injury form to the UMBC Office of Environmental Safety and Health Before competing this form.
+If there was an injury to a worker associated with this event please have effected individual submit an Employee's First Report of Injury form and have their supervisor submit a Supervisor's First Report of Injury form to the UMBC Office of Environmental Safety and Health Before competing this form.
 Forms can be found on safety.umbc.edu.
 First Report of Injury forms must be submitted within 24hrs of incident, visit https://hr.umbc.edu/policies/work-related-injury-procedures/ or call (410) 455-2918 for more information.